3 Common Podcast Mistakes (and How to Avoid Them)

 - They aren’t excited about the topic or subject matter.

-No matter how many bulletproof ideas and strategies we go through, if you haven’t convinced yourself that you CAN do this (No. 1), what I say or do doesn’t amount to anything more than a hill of beans.
+No matter how many bulletproof ideas and strategies we go through, if you haven’t convinced yourself that you can do this (argument No. 1), what I say or do doesn’t amount to anything more than a hill of beans.

 If you fall into No. 2 and you’re not excited about podcasting, that’s cool.
 It’s not for everyone.
 Just admit it to yourself and find something else to pursue.

-If No. 3 seems to be more so the case for you, then we can work with that.
+If No. 3 seems to be the case, then we can work with that.
 When people are trying to come up with a theme or topic for their show, they can often confuse knowledge with personal excitement.
 For example, a renowned physics professor might know a wealth of information, but doesn’t find it interesting.
-He or she shouldn’t try to fake it.
+They shouldn’t try to fake it.

 Listeners can tell if you’re just going through the motions of academic know-how rather than actually passionate about your topic.
 The closer your show is to your heart, the better it will serve your audience.

 So what is the antidote for a quiet launch?
-Make an event out of it.
+Avoid this mistake by making an event out of your podcast launch.

-ReLaunch is not my first show.
-I had to go through a lot of failure to get where I am now.
+ReLaunch was not my first show.
+I had to go through a lot of failure to get there.
 For a long time, I couldn’t understand what was going wrong with my failed podcasts.
 I was following the advice of the movers and shakers in the industry, but I couldn’t seem to gain the traction I needed.
 As it turns out, I had fallen for podcast mistake No. 3.